 Cultural Psychology, including how differences in residential mobility affect the psychology of individuals and societies.

 Subjective Well-Being and studies of what makes people understood by others.

 Applicants to social psychology are admitted to the area and not to specific labs.
 The expectation is that they will work with more than one faculty member during their graduate career.
 All faculty are open to working with graduate students, including Gerald Clore, Benjamin Converse, Ed Diener, James Morris, Brian Nosek, Shigehiro Oishi, Sophie Trawalter, and Timothy Wilson.
-That said, graduate students do have primary advisers, and those who are particularly looking for graduate students this year are Benjamin Converse, James Morris, and Timothy Wilson.
+That said, graduate students do have primary advisers.